Yandex Cloud

 • See also

-Data for analytical processing was placed in the Yandex Object Storage bucket, in Parquet files.
-Stream data will be written by a generator to a dedicated Yandex Data Streams stream.
+The data for batch processing has been pre-loaded in the Yandex Object Storage bucket in Parquet files.
+Streaming data will be written to a dedicated Yandex Data Streams stream by a generator.

-In both cases, we use a reference stored in Object Storage to filter our query data.
+In both cases, we will use a reference table stored in Object Storage to filter query data.

 To run this example: